CHAPTER DEVELOPMENT GUIDE

 Vice President, Sponsorship

 The VP Sponsorship contacts local businesses and corporations with the aim of securing sponsorship for the chapter (in-kind or monetary).
-The VP Sponsorship creates and updates the sponsorship package and maintains positive relationships with sponsors, inviting them to events and following up.
+They create and update the sponsorship package and maintain positive relationships with sponsors, inviting them to events and following up.

 First Year Representative(s)